Elsewedy Electric: History

 Since 2008, five additional cables facilities have been established in Algeria, Saudi Arabia, Ethiopia, Yemen, and Qatar.
 Two transformer manufacturing facilities have also been established in Zambia and Egypt.

-Elsewedy Transformers Egypt is the only factory that manufacturers power transformers at operating voltages of up to 220 kV in the Middle East and Africa.
+Elsewedy Transformers Egypt is one of the few factory that manufactures power transformers at operating voltages of up to 220 kV in the Middle East and Africa.
 The Egyptian company for Electrical Insulators was also fully acquired by Elsewedy Cables in 2008.

 The company has also entered two new segments; electrical energy measurement and management, and wind energy generation.
 Elsewedy Cables acquired Iskraemeco in June 2008 a Slovenian manufacturer of energy measurement and management operating since 1945 with a manufacturing capacity reaching 3 million meters.
 The group entered the wind energy sector through the strategic acquisition of a Spanish wind turbine manufacturer MTorres Olvega Industrial and a joint venture agreement with the German windmill tower manufacturer Siag.

 In 2010, Elsewedy Cables renamed itself Elsewedy Electric, to reflect the recent diversification of its portfolio of energy products and services.

+Currently, Elsewedy Electric is listed as number 4 in Forbes' Top 50 Listed Companies in Egypt 2023.

+In October 2024, the Iraq Development Fund announced that it had signed a memorandum of understanding with Elsewedy Electric in order to establish an investment fund for the purpose of investing in strategic projects and lessen reliance on oil.